the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 #### 2- Using libraries-specific templates.

 Github Action template is not the only starter kit available; there are libraries-specific templates for the language of interest.
-For example,
+For example, you can  use `usethis` package in R to create a template for R packages by running `usethis::use_github_action_check_standard()`.
+In the next section, we will explain building blocks for the workflow which uses YAML syntax.

 <!-- (I'll explain each vocab separately using diagrams made with adobe illustrator) -->